LEADING AND GLAZING

 Lunch: There may be up to an hour’s break for lunch.
 Lunch is not provided, but there are many nearby cafes and sandwich shops or you can bring a packed lunch.

-[What to bring:] You may like to wear old clothes or overalls.
+What to bring: You may like to wear old clothes or overalls as our workshops can get messy.

 Physical Ability: Please note this workshop requires participants to stand and work at a workbench so a reasonable level of fitness and physical ability is required.